RadoslavStefanov/NovaInsurance-Vanilla-Website/README.md

 I was hired by an insurance agency to recreate and modernize their old wordpress site.
 This is the project that accomplishes just that.
 This is the first website project I have ever worked on.
 You can check the final and working product here: http://zastrahovam.eu/

-For this job there were a few requirements:
+For this job there were these requirements:
 - Users must have an easy way to any product the firm offers.
 - The pictures were to be fully licensed.
 - The website was required to work on most types of screens/devices/browsers.